Q1. What is Linux?

 So in simple words, in this ‘>’ redirection operator, the data in the file is overwritten and in this ‘>>’ redirection operator, the data is appended.

 Q40.
 Is it possible to execute more than 1 command from a single command line entry?
 If yes, how?

 Ans.
 Yes, it is possible to execute several commands from a single command line entry by separating them using a semicolon symbol.
 For instance: Consider the example below in which a series of commands are issued from a single entry.

-ls –l cd .. ls –a EXAMPLE of having 3 commands from the single line: ls -l cd.. ls -a EXAMPLE
+ls –l cd .. ls –an EXAMPLE of having 3 commands from the single line: ls -l cd.. ls -an EXAMPLE

-Q42.
-What is the use of tar command in Linux?
+Q41.
+What is the use of the tar command in Linux?

 $ tar -xvzf example.tar.gz

-To create an archive of all the file stored in /home/linux/, following command can be used:
+To create an archive of all the file stored in /home/linux/, the following command can be used:

 $ tar -xvzf filename.tar.gz